zmike/zmike.github.io/_posts/2022-08-22-your-filename.md

 I've blogged a lot about descriptors in the past.
 After years of pointlessly churning the codebase, a winner has emerged from the manager wars.
 Descriptor caching has been [deleted](https://gitlab.freedesktop.org/mesa/mesa/-/merge_requests/18051).
 It's gone, and laziness is the future.
 Huzzah.

-To recap for those who haven't followed however many posts I've written on the topic, the idea of "lazy" descriptors is to do the least amount of work as stupidly as possible:
+To recap for those who haven't followed however many treatises I've written on the topic, the idea of "lazy" descriptors is to do the least amount of work as stupidly as possible:
 * split descriptors into 6 sets:
   * uniforms
   * ubos
   * textures
-  * ssbosIt's free real estate.
+  * ssbos
   * images
-  * bindless
+  * bindless (free real estate)
 * bucket allocate tons of descriptor sets alongside each cmdbuf
 * do a [templated](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VK_KHR_descriptor_update_template.html) full set update any time a descriptor for a given type changes
 * bind new set